Galathevenet/galathevenet/README.md

 - 🔭 I’m currently working at **Lyanne, an awesome company helping you to get the indemnities you deserve from your insurance !**

-- 👨‍💻 All of my projects are available at [galathevenet.com](http://www.galathevenet.com)

 - 📫 How to reach me **gala.thevenet@gmail.com**

 - ⚡ Fun fact **I live in a remote location with only 2 neighbors !**